 You need to become comfortable with the basics of fair use and making judgment calls on applying it to your particular use of copyright-protected materials.
 Applying fair use also requires understanding copyright risk management so you can minimize your risk of copyright infringement.

-Fair Use Is Ambiguous
+Fair Use in U.S. Copyright Law Is Ambiguous

 Many complain that fair use is ambiguous.
 But fair use is intentionally open and flexible.
 Its language allows you to apply the doctrine to a wide variety of circumstances.
+And each situation must be reviewed on its own particular facts when you apply fair use to it.

-That said, some organizations institute a policy of prohibiting the application of fair use because of its uncertain nature and the need to analyze each fair use situation.
+Some organizations institute a policy of prohibiting the application of fair use because of its uncertain nature and the need to analyze each fair use situation.
 Other organizations designate certain key people such as a Copyright Specialist or Librarian to make all fair use application decisions.
 Others allow individuals to make their own fair use determinations.
 Know your organization’s position on applying fair use.

 Fair Use Purposes and Factors